onflow/flow/agendas/2024/sprint-kickoff/2024-08-16-Flow-Sprint-Kickoff.md

 - Bring Cadence 1.0 to market as part of the Crescendo release to minimize customer impact and developer effort
 - Bring EVM on Flow to Market as part of the Crescendo release to increase liquidity and bring top-tier developer platforms to our network
 - Use the Crescendo Release grow Flow's developer base and network activity
+- Update developer docs to remove previewn net and added new documentation for EVM data indexers

 **Done last sprint**